steve-moses/xhec-mlops-project-student/README.md

 The `predicting.py` file located in the `src/modelling` directory contains functions for making predictions using the trained machine learning model.
 #### Utilities
 The `utils.py` file located in the `src/modelling` directory contains utility functions used in the modelling process.
+## Modelling with Prefect and MLflow
+The orchestration of the modelling process is handled using Prefect while tracking and logging is done via MLflow in a script named `my_prefect.py`.
+This script orchestrates the loading of data, preprocessing, training the model, logging metrics to MLflow, and saving the model.

+### Running the Modelling Script

+1. **Start Prefect Server**:
+    - Navigate to the `src/modelling` directory.
+    - Run:

+    ```bash
+    prefect server start --host 0.0.0.0

+    ```

+    - Configure Prefect:

+    ```bash
+    prefect config set PREFECT_API_URL=http://0.0.0.0:4200/api

+    ```

+2. **Start MLflow UI** (In a new terminal tab or window):

+    ```bash
+    mlflow ui --host 0.0.0.0 --port 5002

+    ```

+3. **Execute the Flow**:
+    - With the Prefect server and MLflow UI running, execute your script:

+    ```bash
+    python my_prefect.py

+    ```

+Visit the Prefect UI at `http://0.0.0.0:4200` and MLflow UI at `http://0.0.0.0:5002` to monitor the progress and examine the logged metrics and model.

 ## Continuous Integration
 The project uses GitHub Actions for continuous integration.
 The configuration file for continuous integration is located in the `.github/workflows/ci.yaml` file.
 ## Assets